 Can you accept yourself?

 God wants you to accept yourself as His son or daughter and to begin to walk in confidence in Him, right where you are at, not in what you do, or how you look, or how well you perform.
 That stuff is of little importance to your Father in Heaven.
 What He treasures is a heart that desires to seek Him, to love Him, and to be like Him when we grow up.
 He needs teachable children, not children who are running around trying to be or do something important.
 Not children with selfish ambition, envy and jealousy.

 There is an incredible peace we can find when we realize that we are enough.
 When we stop looking around, stop striving, stop beating ourselves or others up because of what we are or aren’t.
 We can just rest and trust that He will do His work in us as we open our hearts up to Him in love, relationship, and fellowship.

 Don’t let envy and jealousy separate you from God!

-The spirit of envy and jealousy will work to separate us from God, ourselves, and others.
+The spirit of envy and jealousy will work to separate us from our Lord God, ourselves, and others.
 It will drive us away from the course that has been set before us and make us believe that another one seems more desirable.
 Don’t you think your creator knows best what you were designed for and where you will be most satisfied?
 Do you think that the enemy could have any good plan for your life?

-There may be things in our lives that have joined us generationally or through the course of time that are not of God.
+There may be things in our lives that have joined us generationally or through the course of time that are not of our Holy God.
 We may see those things, those flaws and hate ourselves for them.
 We may see others who are free from that stuff and wish so desperately to be more like them.
 That is how subtly the enemy can divert us from keeping our attention on Jesus Christ and our loving Heavenly Father.